What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 The results of a study done by the Environmental Defence of Canada found that the levels of volatile organic compounds (VOCs) went up 120% after cleaning when using store bought conventional cleaners.

-Albeit these types of cleaners clean your home, they also pollute the air in your home.
+Although these types of cleaners clean your home, they also pollute the air in your home.

-Furniture polish
+Furniture Polish

 According to a study, furniture polish may contain one or more of the following VOCs: nitrobenzene, petroleum distillates, phenol, and diethylene glycol.

-Oven cleaners
+Oven Cleaners

 Oven cleaners may contain Ethers, Ethylene Glycol, Methylene Chloride, or Petroleum Distillates.